triblondon/ada.is/app/_posts/2015-07-13-immutable.md

 {% endhighlight %}
 </p>

-## What if I do want my object to be immutable?
+## What do I do if I want my object to be immutable?

 The two new ES6 Object properties Seal and Freeze are for this purpose.